matt-hendrick/open-advocacy/PROJECT_PLAN.md

 ### Phase 11: Actually Deploy this Somewhere (COMPLETED)
 - ✅ Deploy the app according to whatever is determined in the previous step

-### Phase 12: Test and Document Deployment (PLANNED)
+### Phase 12: Test and Document Deployment (Completed)
-✅ Test all workflows on the deployed version of the application
+- ✅ Test all workflows on the deployed version of the application
-- Document the current state of the application.
+- ✅ Document the current state of the application.
-- Clean up existing readmes
+- ✅ Clean up existing readmes
-- Test running the application fresh on another machine to validate instructions are correct
+- ✅ Test running the application fresh on another machine to validate instructions are correct

+### Phase 13: Add Some Additional Data and (IN PROGRESS)
+- ✅ Add script to add IL House/Senate data
+- Clean up and consolidate various utility scripts
+- Add an in UI means of adding Chicago/IL data
+- Investigate exporting/import project data

-### Phase 13: Cleanup Existing Implementation (PLANNED)
+### Phase 14: Cleanup Existing Implementation (PLANNED)
 - Fix all the frontend typing/linting errors
 - Rename frontend components with Representatives to Entities to be more generic
 - Clean up various frontend components that could be further broken up (ex: Header.tsx, UserEntityProjectSection.tsx).